 - It’s great for eating outdoors

-- You can make it in advance but it’s best served the same day
+- You can make it in advance

 - Leftovers are great on enchiladas or tacos

 - Tomatoes – any variety, you can even use cherry tomatoes in a pinch.
 If you use yellow tomatoes, there’s not much color variety so red looks prettier.
+The fresher the better your homemade salsa will be.

 - Peaches – A fresh peach works best for a salsa but if fresh peaches aren’t available, frozen will make a delicious salsa.
 Here are some tips for how to pick the sweetest peaches.